← All Chapters|Part 1 — The Premise and the Witness

 This is, admittedly, an extraordinary claim.
 But it is worth noting that the catalog of seemingly inexplicable human violence that Marshall references is real.
 Cases of murder-cannibalism, while rare, are documented regularly.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) struggles to categorize such behavior, often defaulting to "antisocial personality disorder" or "psychopathy"—diagnostic labels that describe the behavior without explaining its origin.

 Marshall's framework offers an etiology: these are not humans who have gone wrong.
-They are non-human consciousnesses operating human bodies, and the behaviors they exhibit are the natural expression of a predatory, carnivorous species using a biological vehicle it was never designed to operate.
+They are non-human consciousnesses operating human bodies, and the behaviors they exhibit are the natural expression of a predatory species using a biological vehicle it was never designed to operate.

 The Drone's Limitations